haelee/haelee.github.io/extra-labs/PATH.md

 # ls
 ```

-If the fake `ls` was made by an attacker, its execution may result in a serious problem.
+Let's suppose that the fake `ls` was made by an attacker.
+Then, its execution may result in a serious problem.
+Of course, the attack would make it do malicious behavior, rather than producing a message.
 So, system administrators need to check if `.` is included in `PATH`.